phuse-org/rdf.cdisc.org/README.md

   - ADaM 2.1 and ADaM Implementation Guide 1.0
   - Controlled Terminology

 Today, CDISC publishes these standards in a paper based format and partly in Excel, which makes it difficult to consistently represent and process this information.
 The RDF representation addresses both issues by providing at the same time a formal model, a machine readable representation, and an exchange format.
-Accordingly, we have decided not to reproduce a lot of paper based documentation.
-This document provides only a few pointers, other than that the RDF models are self-describing and we therefore encourage you to use an ontology editor and explore the RDF datasets this way.

 The main goal of this project is to represent the existing CDISC standards in RDF, not to remodel the standards, even when sometimes certain deficits became obvious.
 This is a conscious decision since the ownership of the standards lies within CDISC and any changes to the standards should be addressed directly by CDISC.